codewithbernard/how-to-use-datatable-in-react/README.md

-# Testing React Context - Ultimate Guide
+# How to Use DataTable in React

 ![alt text](https://github.com/codewithbernard/how-to-use-datatable-in-react/blob/master/datatable-with-react.png)